chenshanmugarajah/Sparta-Global-Profile/README.md

 ## MVP

 ### MVP Description
 * Creating a page with input boxes to create a online Sparta Profile and view all the profiles based on the layout given by product owner
-* **ADD**